Official Littafi Logo (2)

 Science Fiction and the 21st Century

 The 21st century has witnessed the expansion of science fiction from a literary genre to a global subculture.
-That is to say, even though it has its roots in literature, it now encompasses different media, including comics, books, movies, games, digital art, and toy weaponry, among others.
+That is to say, even though it has its roots in literature, it now encompasses a range of media, including comics, books, movies, games, digital art, and toy weaponry, among others.

 Furthermore, avid science fiction fans organize conventions replete with music, handicrafts, and costumes.
 Examples include the annual Ad Astra convention in Toronto, Canada, and the annual FedCon event in Bonn, Germany.